 The Connecticut College Version of the Wikipedia presentation of ALS is excellent.
 (2) Very few of the other versions of ALS add anything new of substance.
 He recommends both these articles to everyone!

-The general public’s concept of the implications of a diagnosis of Alzheimer’s significantly underestimates stress resulting from this diagnosis.
+The general public’s concept of the implications of an Alzheimer’s diagnosis significantly underestimates the stress resulting from being afflicted with this disease.
 It is the author’s clinical impression that if a family had to choose between the lesser of two evils: Cancer or Alzheimer’s, afflicting a senior family member; the overwhelming majority most likely would choose “Alzheimer’s”.
 In doing they would be making a terrible mistake, resulting in great harm to themselves and their loved ones.

 A newly diagnosed patient with an advanced aggressive cancer, even those with minimal financial resources, could anticipate being cared for by a first class team of nurses, doctors and other compassionate supportive staff.
 Even palliative care could provide hope for a prolonged remission.